satamas/fortran-plugin/README.md

 Example of Fortran project build with `CMake` can be found [here](https://cmake.org/Wiki/CMakeForFortranExample).
 Using `CMake` project in CLion allows you to compile, run and debug project from the IDE.

+Since CLion 2018.1 frotran project can be debugged with default `Application` run configuration.
-To debug Fortran projects please add Fortran run configuration `Edit Configurations > Add New Configuration > Fortran`, select it in `Select Run/Debug configuration` menu and choose GDB as a working debugger.
+To debug Fortran projects in previous versions of CLion please add Fortran run configuration `Edit Configurations > Add New Configuration > Fortran`, select it in `Select Run/Debug configuration` menu and choose GDB as a working debugger.
 More detail about debugging in CLion is available in [CLion help](https://www.jetbrains.com/help/clion/debugger.html).